syncfusion-content/angular-docs/angular/Tile/Overview.md

 # Overview

-The Essential JavaScript Tile component provided with Angular2 support displays opaque rectangles or squares and they are arrayed on the start screen like a grid pattern.
+The Essential JavaScript Tile component provided with Angular support displays opaque rectangles or squares and they are arrayed on the start screen like a grid pattern.
 Tapping or selecting a Tile, launches the app or does some other action that is represented by the Tile.
 Tiles are arranged in a group separated by columns that looks like a start screen of a device and it can be either static or live.

 # Key Features